Chapter 16 : Chapter Sixteen - Severus

-The night of the Solstice Ball found me wishing I had refused to chaperone.
-I had forgotten when I agreed what a bother it was to pull the old dress robes out of storage and try to make oneself look presentable, especially now that there was going to be someone at the ball whom I actually cared to impress.
-An hour before the ball was to begin, I forced myself from the bloody mirror and made my way down to the Great Hall where several staff members had already congregated to pull together the finishing touches.
+The night of the Solstice Ball found me wishing I had refused to chaperone after all.
+I had forgotten when I agreed what a bother it was to pull the old dress robes out of storage and try to make oneself look presentable, especially now that there was going to be someone at the ball whom I actually cared about presenting myself well to.
+An hour before the ball was to begin, I forced myself from the unforgiving mirror and made my way down to the Great Hall, where several staff members had already congregated to pull together the finishing touches.
 The night’s band was setting up on the teachers’ platform.
-The logo on the drummer’s bass read, “The Screaming Crucible,” and the band members’ hair consisted of a variety of colours ranging from lime green to blue.
+The logo on the drummer’s bass read, “The Screaming Crucible,” and the band members’ hair covered a rainbow of colours, such as lime green and blue.
 Oh, this was going to be wonderful.

-Dumbledore was situated in the centre of the hall waving his hands and shouting instructions across the space at the several prefects who had volunteered to help set up.
-Percy Weasley was looking rather ridiculous in scarlet dress robes that, at that moment, matched not only his hair but his face which was dripping sweat from Dumbledore’s frantic pace.
+Professor Dumbledore was situated in the centre of the Hall, waving his hands and shouting instructions across the space at the several prefects who had volunteered to help set up.
+Percy Weasley was looking rather ridiculous in scarlet dress robes that, at that moment, matched not only his hair but his face as well, which was dripping sweat from Professor Dumbledore’s frantic pace.
 Penelope Clearwater, a Ravenclaw prefect, was chasing Weasley back and forth with a glass of water, trying to make him drink something.

-I looked around the hall to see if Avrille had come down yet.
-She didn’t appear to have, but I did spot Lockhart chatting up The Screaming Crucible’s orange-haired lead-singer.
+I looked around the Hall to see if Avrille had come down yet.
+She didn’t appear to have, but I did spot Lockhart chatting up The Screaming Crucible’s orange-haired vocalist.
 Avrille would be pleased to see Lockhart’s dress robes did not disappoint: they were salmon pink.

-I tried to make myself useful to Dumbledore, but he insisted the prefects had everything under control and the staff were to relax.
-I therefore sat absolutely bored on one of the House benches pushed off to the sides of the room until quarter to eight when students began massing themselves around the entryway.
-After a minute the crowd began shifting awkwardly as though pushing against itself, then Avrille popped out in front after having weaved through about fifty students.
-Even though her hair was a little dishevelled from the effort, and her robes were slightly askew, she was the loveliest vision I had ever seen.
-Her cinnamon-brown hair was fixed in loose ringlets cascading over her bare shoulders and down her back.
+I tried to make myself useful to Professor Dumbledore, but he insisted the prefects had everything under control and the staff were to “relax.”
+I therefore sat, absolutely bored, on one of the House benches pushed off to the sides of the room until quarter to eight when students began massing themselves around the entryway.
+After a minute the crowd began shifting awkwardly as though pushing against itself.
+Eventually Avrille popped out in front, after having weaved through about a hundred students.
+Even though her hair was a little dishevelled from the effort, and her robes were slightly askew, she was the loveliest vision I had ever beheld.
+Her cinnamon-brown strands were fixed in loose ringlets cascading over her bare shoulders and down her back.
 She was adorned in a strapless forest green gown covered by a sleeveless, sheer silver robe.
-However, she seemed quite oblivious to her beauty and did not notice how many of the students and not a few of the staff stared at her as she entered.
+However, she seemed quite oblivious to her beauty and did not notice how many of the students and even a few of the adults stared at her as she entered.

 I shook my head.
 “Not at all.
-Professor Dumbledore’s been having the prefects do all the work anyway,” I said, pointing to where two of my own Slytherin prefects, Adrian Pucey and Archer Chant, were levitating the last crystal balls into place among the ceiling rafters.
+Professor Dumbledore’s been having the prefects do all the work, anyway,” I said, pointing to where two of my own Slytherin prefects, Adrian Pucey and Archer Chant, were levitating the last crystal light spheres into place among the ceiling rafters.

 “Oh, look!
 We match!”
 Avrille proclaimed amusedly, pointing at our green and silver robes.
-She took a seat next to me, very close indeed, and arranged her skirt.
+She took a seat next to me, very close indeed, and smoothed out her skirt.

-Suddenly remembering--how could I have forgotten--I nudged Avrille gently with my elbow and jerked my head in the direction of Lockhart, who now had the whole band surrounding him and was undoubtedly pantomiming one of his “achievements.”
-Avrille had to conceal a snigger behind her hand when she spotted the salmon pink robes and pointed to the hem which sparkled with sequins.
+Suddenly remembering—how could I have possibly forgotten—I nudged Avrille gently with my elbow and jerked my head in the direction of Lockhart, who now had the whole band surrounding him and was undoubtedly pantomiming one of his “achievements.”
+Avrille had to conceal a snigger behind her hand, perfectly manicured with silver lacquer, when she spotted the salmon pink robes and pointed to the hem which sparkled with sequins.
 Just then the bell tolled eight, and the “musicians” scurried onto the platform and took up their instruments.

-Dumbledore beckoned to the mass in the entrance hall.
-The students swarmed in as the lights dimmed and enchanted snow started to drift lazily down from the ceiling.
-After introducing her band, the lead singer began belting out a peppy number, and I was reminded once again why I never attended these things when I could help it.
+Professor Dumbledore beckoned to the mass in the entrance hall.
+The students swarmed in as the lights dimmed and enchanted snow started to drift down from the ceiling lazily.
+After introducing her band, the vocalist began belting out a peppy number, and I was reminded once again why I never attended these sort of things when I could help it.
 Avrille sighed next to me, watching the few students who were dancing.
 Most were still milling around the benches in gender segregated clumps.

 “Did you have dances like this when you were at school?”
 I asked, rather loudly as to be heard over the pulsing bass.